backand/docs/source/includes/_backand_features.md

 * headers - the headers to use with the request, typically just the authorization header

 #### A Note About The Authorization Header:
-Sending the authorization header to the $http function is optional.
-When you make a $http request with an authorization header and the value of the userProfile.token (as in the examples above), the request will run in the context of the current user and with his assigned role.
-Alternatively, if you choose not to send an authorization header, the action will run in the context of an admin role.
-Send the authorization header with the request if you are going to use information about the current user in the action, otherwise you do not need to do so.
+Sending the `authorization` header to the `$http` function is optional.
+When you make a `$http` request with an `authorization` header and the value of the `userProfile.token` (as in the examples above), the request will run in the context of the current user and with their assigned role.
+Alternatively, if you choose not to send an `authorization` header, the action will run in the context of an admin role.
+Send the `authorization` header with the request if you are going to use information about the current user in the action, otherwise you do not need to do so.

 #### Debugging
-Debugging should be done using either console.log or console.error.
+Debugging should be done using either `console.log` or `console.error`.
 For example, to dump the contents of variable `object`:

 `console.log(object)`